jeankersen/minishell/README.md

 42 project, recoding our own little bash.
 A program capable of parsing a prompt and launching executables with arguments, along with a few built-in functions.

 -Launch the project with : make

--Clean with : make clean (delete the objects files) or make fclean (delete the executable with the obj files)
+-Clean with : make clean (delete the objects files)
+- make fclean (delete the executable with the obj files)

 <img width="877" alt="Screen Shot 2024-07-12 at 5 29 47 PM" src="https://github.com/user-attachments/assets/aab3c371-56ef-47ef-93d8-26c25e1757f8">